ubclaunchpad/LP-website/src/docs/README.md

 # Club Handbook

 Welcome to the [UBC Launch Pad](https://ubclaunchpad.com/) handbook!
 Launch Pad-wide documentation is hosted in these sections - if you're not sure about something, this is the first place to check.
-The easiest way to find something is to run a search in the navigation bar!

 Our goals with this handbook are to: